trangel/machine_learning/tracking-purchases/insight_testsuite/README.md

 Test provided by insights.

 * **Test 2**
-A network of 4 users and 1000 purchases is given in the *batch_log* file.
+A network of 4 users and 1000 random purchases is given in the *batch_log* file.
 Initially all purchases amounts range between 1 and 10.
 In *batch_stream*, I add first 100 purchases with amounts in the same range, and 4 other purchases with amounts clearly above this range.
 The latter should be tagged as *anomalous*.
 This shows that the algorithm can deal with larger databases, and verifies that statistics are correct.

+* **Test 3**
+This test is similar to Test 2, but here the value of *timestamp* is set to the same for all purchases.
+If *debug=True* in the sources, the history of purchase database is printed into a file.
+This is useful to check that the database is ordered by event index (order in the input files), for entries with the same timestamp, as required.

+* **Test 4**